 - Mix egg whites, flour, and a little water into the chicken breast paste, season with salt and pepper.

-- Heat oil in low and carefully release the mixture into warm oil, creating thin layers in similar sizes.
+- Heat oil on low heat, and carefully and slowly place the mixture into warm oil, creating thin layers in similar sizes.

 - Turn up the heat and strain out the pieces, and immediately transfer to hot water.